-Revenues for current operations are received primarily from the state through the District pursuant to the funding provisions included in the School's charter.
-In accordance with the funding provisions of the charter and Section 1002.33, Florida Statutes, the School will report the number of full-time equivalent (FTE) students and related data to the District.
+Revenues for current operations are received from the State through the District pursuant to the funding provisions included in the School's charter.
+In accordance with the funding provisions of the charter and Section 1002.33, Florida Statutes, the School reports the number of full-time equivalent (FTE) students and related data to the District.
 Under the provisions of Section 1011.62, Florida Statutes, the District reports the number of the full-time equivalent (FTE) students and related data to the Florida Department of Education (FDOE) for funding through the FEFP.